No Introductory course may be substituted for any other course at any level.

 Students are required to take

-Major Elective Courses according to the following criteria:
+16 credit hours from Major Elective Courses according to the following criteria:

 - Students should choose

-2 graduate level elective courses from a College of Communication program.
+8 credit hours from graduate level elective courses from a College of Communication program.

 - Students should choose

-2 additional graduate level elective courses from a College of Communication program or another College of Computing and Digital Media program or another college/department at DePaul University.
+8 credit hours from additional graduate level elective courses from a College of Communication program or another College of Computing and Digital Media program or another college/department at DePaul University.

-Allied Field Area - New Media Studies
+Allied Field Area - Writing, Rhetoric and Discourse

 Allied Field Area - Art, Media, and Design